arunkpv/vsd-hdp/docs/Day_14.md

 ### 16-Mask CMOS Process
 TODO: Documentation

-### Lab: Introduction to Sky130 basic layers layout and LEF using inverter
+### LAB: Introduction to Sky130 basic layers layout and LEF using inverter
   * Clone a custom standard cell design from the following github repo for this exercise [https://github.com/nickson-jose/vsdstdcelldesign.git](https://github.com/nickson-jose/vsdstdcelldesign.git)
   * To open the design in magic: `magic -T sky130A.tech sky130_inv.mag`